 Learning AWS and pursuing certification can open doors in a growing industry that seeks out professionals who have earned this credential.

-AWS certifications span a broad range of experience levels.
-Choose from Foundation, Professional, Associate, or Speciality levels in different specialty areas.
+Several different AWS certifications exist, including six core and five specialty certifications spanning a broad range of experience levels.
+You can choose from Foundation, Professional, Associate, or Speciality levels.
 Before earning one of these certifications, research them and identify the ones that best align with your personal and professional goals.
-The following list shows some of your options:
+The following list includes a few of your options:

 Foundation: Cloud Practitioner